Foreign travel advice

 • deported to the UK at your own cost

-If you are detained, you will find facilities can be poor with limited healthcare services.
-The British High Commission is unable to help you to remain in Malaysia or issue any document to support your overstay.
+Detention facilities can be poor with limited healthcare.
+The British High Commission is unable to help you stay in Malaysia or issue any document to support your overstay.

 Keep a copy of your passport and visa safe in case your passport is lost.
 It may take time to get a replacement visa.
-If you cannot show your original visa or entry stamp on exit you may be treated as an overstayer, fined and blacklisted.
+If you cannot show your original visa or entry stamp on exit, you may be treated as an overstayer.

-If you’re travelling between Peninsular Malaysia and East Malaysia (sometimes known as Malaysian Borneo, made up of the states of Sabah and Sarawak) you will need to carry your passport.
-You will pass through immigration control when entering and exiting East Malaysia from and to Peninsular Malaysia, and must obtain an entry and exit stamp.
+If you’re travelling between Peninsular Malaysia and East Malaysia (sometimes known as Malaysian Borneo and made up of the states of Sabah and Sarawak), you must carry your passport.
+You will pass through immigration control and must get entry and exit stamps.

 Drug screening